jrehor/kcc/README.md

 # kcc
-a crash course in k
+a gentle introduction to k is elsewhere

 ## genesis